173TECH/sayn/docs/parameters.md

 ### In Python Tasks

 `parameters` can be accessed in `python` tasks via the SAYN API.
-The `parameters` are stored on `sayn_config` attribute of the `Task` object and therefore be accesses with `self.sayn_config.parameters`.
+The `parameters` are stored on `sayn_config` attribute of the `Task` object and therefore be accessed with `self.sayn_config.parameters`.
 For example, you could have the following `python` task code to access parameters:

 ```python
 from sayn import PythonTask